We can have better working lives in New Zealand.

 4) Fair Pay Agreements need to be about more than pay rates – they need to provide a minimum standard for decent incomes, career pathways and good working lives for New Zealanders.

-5) If union members and employers in an industry or sector can’t agree on what’s fair, they will be able to go through an independent assessment process to determine a Fair Pay Agreement.
+5) If union members and employers in an industry or sector can’t agree on a Fair Pay Agreement, there will be an independent process to determine the contents of a Fair Pay Agreement.

-6) If a Fair Pay Agreement is reached, it should be final.
+6) If a Fair Pay Agreement is agreed or determined, it should be final.